 Turn That Hobby Into A Side Hustle

 One of my biggest obstacles to life in February was juggling work and life.
 Self-employment has so many wonderful qualities, but it also makes it more challenging to separate work from home life, especially when one works from home.
 February was my busy month for business and while I am thankful for the busy schedule and love making people’s travel dreams come true, I have tried to enforce better boundaries so I am not working seven days a week.
-For the March Change Self-Care Challenge for Women one of the challenges is to take a favorite hobby of yours to the next level and turn it into a side business.
-For many years I was a travel agent and missed booking travel, so when my son went to college, I decided to dip my toes back into travel advising and formed a new agency.
+For the March Change Self-Care Challenge for Women, one of the challenges is to take a favorite hobby of yours to the next level and turn it into a side business.
+For many years I was a travel advisor and missed working full time, so when my son went to college, I decided to dip my toes back into travel advising and formed a new agency.
 Today I have a thriving business I love and I cannot imagine doing anything else.
 Do you have a favorite hobby?
 Do you make jewelry, paint, or sew clothing?
 Are you famous for your cheesecakes or cookies?
 If you have always wanted to turn that hobby into a business, now is the time!
 Just be mindful not to let your new endeavor take away from your family or the time you need for self-care! ♥

-Here is a PRINTABLE copy of the March Self Care Challenge for Women.
+Here is a PRINTABLE copy of the March Self-Care Challenge for Women.

 - Get Some Zzz’s: Most people do not get enough sleep, especially women.
 There is always one more thing for us to do before we go to bed, and we wind up staying up later and later.
 At least once in March, turn the electronics off early, grab a good book to help you relax, and go to bed 40 minutes earlier to get some extra shut-eye.
-Extra challenge: Buy yourself some new comfy PJ’s and go to bed 60 minutes earlier than you usually do.
+Extra challenge: Buy yourself some new comfy PJs and go to bed 60 minutes earlier than you usually do.